 Pumpkin and squash need to fully ripen on the vine to avoid tasting bland and watery.
 The leaves and vines will start dying back and the shells will become harder as the squash ripens.
 They will resist indentation when you press your thumbnail in.

-Pick all the ripe fruits before the first frost, otherwise the storage life is shorter.
-Mulch unripe fruit heavily with straw or a tarp in the garden as first frost approaches.
+Pick all the ripe fruits before the first frost, otherwise, the storage life is shorter.
+Mulch unripe fruit heavily with straw or a tarp in the garden as the first frost approaches.
 Pick when ripened.

 Harvest in dry weather, using pruning shears or a sharp knife to cut the vine.
 Leave two to three inches of stem attached.
 Do not pull the vine off of the squash when harvesting, as this will damage the stem or fruit and lead to early rotting.

 If you have had any diseases or insects – mildew, mold, blight or squash bugs – clean the shears or knife between each cut to prevent spreading diseases between fruit.
 A dishcloth soaked in a 10% bleach solution works well.

 Dry or cure pumpkins in the sun until their stems shrivel and harden.
 If you harvest in rainy weather, cure them out of the rain in a well-ventilated area.
 Move them into the sun when it returns.